pajod/gpu-passthrough/README.md

 - It is *recommended* that your motherboard and CPU also support integrated graphics.
 The hypervisor will need a way to display the console and the cheapest way to do this is to ensure that you have integrated graphics support.
-The alternative to this would be having a separate discrete GPU (if you have an available PCI-e slot).
+The alternatives to this would be having a separate discrete GPU (if you have an available PCI-e slot) or accessing the hypervisor remotely via ssh.

 With all of this in mind, the issue of IOMMU group isolation may still remain;
 if some or all of your motherboard's PCI-e ports are too tightly associated with